-McDonough School of Business offers numerous global opportunities.
-All enrolled students are encouraged to participate in designated and approved programs abroad, organized through the Office of Global Education and the McDonough School of Business.
+McDonough School of Business offers numerous global opportunities to ensure student’s global awareness and development.
+All enrolled students are encouraged to participate in designated and approved programs abroad, organized through the McDonough School of Business and Georgetown University’s Office of Global Education (OGE).
 Students may take advantage of studying abroad during the full academic year, each semester, and each summer.
-Summer programs are encouraged to student athletes and others whose schedule restricts them from study abroad during fall and spring semesters.
+Student athletes and other students with restrictive schedules in the fall and spring semesters are encouraged to apply for one of the summer programs.
 Students wishing to take advantage of summer abroad opportunities can choose from a wide range of program options and destinations that fit their academic and professional goals.
-In addition to the many short-term programs offered through the Office of Global Education, McDonough students can also choose from three business-focused programs in Hong Kong, Oxford, and Barcelona.
+In addition to the many short-term programs offered through the Office of Global Education, McDonough students can also choose from three business-focused programs that are offered from 4 to 5 weeks.
+Past summer programs have included students studying abroad in Hong Kong, Oxford, and Barcelona.

 Students who wish to participate in study abroad programs during the academic year typically have a minimum cumulative GPA of 3.0 (some full-year and semester abroad programs may require a higher GPA).
 Students who wish to study abroad during the summer typically have a cumulative GPA of 2.7.

 Students requiring financial assistance should consult with their study abroad advisor in the Office of Global Education.
 The Undergraduate Program Office also offers need-based scholarships, for eligible students who are admitted to McDonough’s summer abroad programs.

 Descriptions of summer business programs are listed below.
 For other summer, full-year and semester-based programs you may contact the Office of Global Education or visit: http://studyabroad.georgetown.edu.
 Study abroad advice and academic planning are available in both the Office of Global Education and the McDonough Undergraduate Program Office.